HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-6 RF exposure.md

 *Around 50 MHz (in the 6-meter band), the Maximum Permissible Exposure (MPE) limits have their lowest values* because that's where the human body is most efficient at absorbing RF energy. {{< link id="T0C02" >}} Think of it as an unfortunate resonance between our bodies and that particular frequency range.
 At higher and lower frequencies, our bodies don't absorb the energy quite as readily, so the limits are slightly more lenient.

-> **Key Concept:** *MPE limits are most restrictive (have the lowest values) at around 50 MHz* because human bodies absorb RF energy most efficiently at this frequency.
+> **Key Information:** *MPE limits are most restrictive (have the lowest values) at around 50 MHz* because human bodies absorb RF energy most efficiently at this frequency.

 #### The Importance of Duty Cycle